SPAAM-community/AncientMetagenomeDir/ancientmetagenome-environmental/README.md

 > :warning: Mandatory value

-## study_type
+## study_primary_focus

-- The primary 'organism' type that the sequence was originally used to study for.
+- The primary 'organism' category that the sequences was originally generated for
 - These are generalised categories such as 'floral', or 'faunal', 'microbial', with a combination of those (in that order) also allowed.

+> :warning: this does NOT necessarily imply that the data can only be used for
+> the same purposes.
+This column is only to facilitate faster bibliographic
+> review for equivalent dataset generation

 ## sedimentary_sequence